 Every employer is required to do a background check, but it’s important to consider your timeline, especially if you desperately need to place someone in an open position.
 So how long does a pre-employment background check take?
 Traditional checks can sometimes take up to a week, so you are going to want to make sure that you have enough time for the check to come through before you give your new employee a start date.
 Online screening services can expedite the process, so shop around and find a convenient (and trustworthy!) screening solution that will give you the information you need.
-Obviously, you want to avoid hiring anyone with a criminal record.
 A background check can give you the details you need to decide if their past will disqualify them from the position.

 Depending on what jurisdiction you live in, there can be some strict rules and regulations regarding credit checks.
 Before conducting a credit check on a potential employee, make sure you are in compliance with your local laws.
 You may be required to get consent from the interviewee before you can obtain their credit history.
 A credit report is a great way to see what kind of debt and credit your new employee might have.

 Call the interviewee’s references before the interview if you can.
 A former boss or manager is going to know more about their former employee’s work ethic and qualifications than anyone else.
 Far too often employers completely skip over this process.
 You might be surprised as to how many fake references someone will put on their resume.
 Taking the time for this important step can save you the trouble of hiring a dishonest employee and cut the number of interviews you will have to conduct.